mpanunto/PanunTools/docs/README_GISSWorkflowAssistant.md

 3. Specify Coordinate System to use for GISAcres and LengthFeet Calculations
     - Point feature geometries are always calculated in WGS84
 4. Specify desired geometry measurement type
+5. Toggle to check for missing Drop Point and Helispot Labels
+6. Toggle to check for Proposed features
-5. Toggle for creating new Master Incident and Backup GDBs
+7. Toggle for creating new Master Incident and Backup GDBs
-6. Path to Master Incident GDB
+8. Path to Master Incident GDB
-7. Specify Incident GDB Backup directory
+9. Specify Incident GDB Backup directory
+10. Toggle to only keep features with user specified IncidentNames(s)
+    - All other features will be deleted from the new Master Incident GDB

 ![screenshot_GISSWorkflowAssistant_1.png](/docs/screenshot_GISSWorkflowAssistant_1.png?raw=true)